cmaneu/book.maneu.net/_posts/2014-9-1-High-performance-windows-store-apps.md

 I would not recommend this book if you already have an experience in performance on the XAML platform.
-I was hoping for more practical solutions (mainly in the performance testing area), and insider view in the XAML platform.
-However, if you want to discover the basics of XAML app performance (and more specific - Windows Store apps performance), this book is a good way to be started.
+I was hoping for more practical solutions (mainly in the performance testing area), and insider view into the XAML platform.

+However, if you want to discover the basics of XAML app performance (and more specifically - Windows Store apps performance), this book is a good way to be started.

 [azn]: http://www.amazon.com/gp/product/0735682631?ie=UTF8&camp=213733&creative=393185&creativeASIN=0735682631&linkCode=shr&tag=chriscorn02-20&linkId=MN67DC3ZWOQR2PSH&qid=1409586892&sr=8-1-spell&keywords=High+performance+windows+stpre+apps